PRO100BYTE/ProjectArcade-Wiki/docs/en/advanced-features/decorations-and-bezels.md

 </div>

-{% hint style="info" %}
+> [!TIP]
-You can leave GAME ASPECT RATIO on "AUTO" if you are using a 4/3 screen.
+> You can leave GAME ASPECT RATIO on "AUTO" if you are using a 4/3 screen.
-{% endhint %}

 Last but not least, Mega Bezels only work with **VULKAN** video driver, so ensure it is set properly in the [**Advanced Settings > Drivers** menu](../navigation/view-options.md#advanced-system-options)